Don’t own any securities like stocks or bonds? Expect a much harder time saving for retirement — or building wealth at all.

 Whether you’re a student with under $1,000 to your name or a working adult who simply hasn’t taken the plunge to open a brokerage account and start investing, there’s no better time than the present to start catching up.

-Best Brokers for Beginners
+Best Online Stock Brokers and Trading Platforms for Beginners

-1. Charles Schwab
+Best Overall: Charles Schwab

 I use Charles Schwab as my primary broker.
 There’s very little to dislike about it.